What is Cost Allocation?

 - On the other hand, apportionment of cost means attribution of various cost heads to departments in proportion, based on a reasonable factor.
 Allocation is done in the ratio of benefits expected to be achieved from the cost heads.
 A cost is apportioned when it is not directly related to a particular department but instead is connected to various departments.

-- When a company follows cost allocation for its various departments, each department tries to maintain efficiency in their operations and keep the cost under control.
+- When a company follows cost allocation for its various departments, each department tries to maintain efficiency in its operations and keep the cost under control.

 - It helps in determining the actual cost of a product produced or a service rendered.